Mervyn King (darts player): Personal life

 King's father died in September 2010, which King later admitted left him 'devastated', and this led to a loss of form.
 At the 2011 PDC World Darts Championship, King's wife cheered him on accompanied by a crown in remembrance of his father.

-King is good friends with and lives close to fellow darts player Peter Wright and they often practice together.
+King is good friends with and lives close to fellow darts player Peter Wright and they often practise together.
 He lives in Bradwell in Norfolk.
 He is also a keen motor enthusiast and revealed that when younger he gave up his chance of becoming a racing driver to continue his fledgling darts career.
-King currently travels and practices with upcoming darts player and 2012 World Youth Champion James Hubbard, who King has described as a player to watch in the future.
+King currently travels and practises with upcoming darts player and 2012 World Youth Champion James Hubbard, whom King has described as a player to watch in the future.

 During the first lockdown of the COVID-19 pandemic in the United Kingdom in 2020, King undertook work as a delivery driver for online retail company Amazon, and in 2021 set up a construction company.

+In 2025 King was declared insolvent.
+His financial troubles stemmed from him believing the money he made during his darts career were winnings rather than earnings and exempt from income tax.
+It was reported that as a consequence, King failed to pay tax correctly for c.
+20 years.